Amark18/Git-Cheat-Sheet/README.md

 # <optional> set the remote url so when you push/pull, it goes to GitHub
 git remote set-url origin <remote-url>

-# TO PUSH TO GITHUB REPO
+# TO COMMIT CHANGES
 # add files so that you can push to repo
 git add .
 # commit/confirm your changes
 git commit -m "explain what you did, but keep it short and concise"
-# push your changes to Github
+# <optional> push your changes to Github
 git push

 #### NICE TO KNOW COMMANDS ####
-# see the status of the project files aka changed files
+# See the status of the project files since last commit
 git status

-# to get the most updated project files
+# Pull and merge project files from Github Repo
 git pull

+# Pull project files from Github Repo without merging
+git fetch origin
+# go into fetched branch
+git checkout origin/<branch-name>
+### OR ###
+# fetch only one branch from repo without merging
+git fetch origin <branch-name>
+git checkout <branch-name>
+# go back to main to "undo" a fetch
+git checkout main

-# create and switch to new branch
+# Create and switch to new branch
 git checkout -b <branch-name>

 # To switch between different branches